jaydeepbariya/StudyNotion_App/README.md

   - About and Contact page with email facility

 ## Work In Progress :
+  - Edit Course Functionality
-  - Tracking Course Progress
+  - Tracking Course Progress Functionality
-  - Responsiveness
-  - Refactoring for Modularity and Reusability
-  - Search Functionality

 ## Run Locally :
   - Clone The Repository